nguyenquanghungktmt/Python-crawl-data-tool/README.md

 data: a list structure containing data of stock codes.

-5. Function getConnection() in file connection_utils.py :
+**5. Function getConnection() in file connection_utils.py :**

+This function creates a new connection to the mysql database with the information fields as host address, username, password, database name.

+Returns a connection.

+**6. Web API**

+I use nodejs to build Web API server.
+Then push the server to a free site called heroku.com.
+The server provides an api at: `http://vnindex.herokuapp.com/getStockInfo?code={code}` with the code being the stock code entered by the user

 ## Main features

-- Crawl stock data
+- Crawl listed stock and upcom stock data
-- Export to file, json and csv format
+- Export to csv file
 - Export documentation as html format
-- Save data to mysql database
+- Save all data to mysql database
-- Log to file logging
+- Log to file and send warning email when an error occurs
+- Provide API to get the detail information of the stock

 ## Implementation Guide

-Enviroment require: python.
+1. Enviroment require: python.
 - In windows, you can download an install python in [`https://www.python.org/downloads/`](https://www.python.org/downloads/)

-Libraries require: selenium, pandas, PyMySQL
+2. Libraries require: selenium, pandas, PyMySQL
 - Install python libraries: turn on your terminal and type `pip install -r requirements.txt`